OUR APPROACH TO HISTORIC PRESERVATION

 We’ll support your tax credit compliance with advice about being “consistent with the historic character of the property.”
 We also have a unique understanding of the construction methods of different eras and can advise you and your architect about how best to blend with current code.

 We’ll help you preserve the past…literally.
 During construction we’ll take extraordinary measures to protect the irreplaceable historic elements of your building, and will seamlessly integrate all aspects of the new construction.

 HERE A FIREMAN GAVE HIS LIFE

 That’s the inscription on an old plaque outside the former Fire Station #3 at the corner of Monroe and Sharp.
 This is more than the Spokane Public Radio station’s new home.
-It is on the National Register of Historic Places ? and a Spokane treasure.
+It is on the National Register of Historic Places and is a Spokane treasure.
 We enjoyed the challenges the project presented.
-We had to preserve the unique character of the building while at the same time creating a state of the art broadcast facility and an acoustically excellent performing arts venue.
+We had to preserve the unique character of the building, while at the same time creating a state of the art broadcast facility and an acoustically excellent performing arts venue.